How to Deal With Bureaucracy At Work: Tips And Strategies

 Bureaucracy is a system of administration characterized by strict rules, procedures, hierarchical organization, and meticulous record-keeping.

 II.
-Background Overview on Bureaucracy at Work
+Background Overview of Bureaucracy at Work

 III.
 Features and Impact of Bureaucracy at Work

-1. Clear Hierarchical Structure: Bureaucracies have a clear chain of command with each level controlling the one below it.
+1. Clear Hierarchical Structure: Bureaucracies have a clear chain of command, with each level controlling the one below it.

 4. Impersonality: Decisions are made based on objective criteria, not personal relationships or favoritism.